 Prior to her work at the Amherst Survival Center, Mindy led statewide programs in Massachusetts to educate staff of drug and alcohol treatment programs, jails, and homeless shelters on issues of HIV/AIDS, hepatitis, harm reduction, and opioid overdose prevention.
 In addition, she directed a training program for health and human service providers to support LGBTQ youth.
 Her work was recognized by the U.S. Centers for Disease Control and the International Harm Reduction Association.

 Mindy was a co-founder of the Berkshire AIDS Coalition, served as the Department of Public Health’s Regional Coordinator of its HIV testing program, and started and conducted Massachusetts’ first jail-based HIV education program in the Berkshire County House of Corrections.

 She was a member of Amherst Town Meeting, was the co-coordinator of the Amherst campaign to elect Elizabeth Warren to the U.S. Senate in 2012 and the Amherst organizer for the campaign to elect Maura Healey Massachusetts Attorney General in 2014.
 In 2010, she also founded Make It Better Amherst, a network of allies that formed in response to the suicide epidemic of LGBTQ teens.

-Before moving to Massachusetts, Mindy worked for Congressman Ted Weiss (D-NY), opening his lower Manhattan district office, conducting constituent services, advocating for a federal response to the HIV epidemic, working to prevent the federal government from stationing nuclear weapons in New York Harbor, among other issues.
+Before moving to Massachusetts, Mindy worked for Congressman Ted Weiss (D-NY), opened his lower Manhattan district office, conducted constituent services, advocated for a federal response to the HIV epidemic, organized and worked to prevent the federal government from stationing nuclear weapons in New York Harbor, among other issues.